安裝中文字典英文字典辭典工具!

 - The Pharynx - Subdivisions - Blood Supply - TeachMeAnatomy

-The pharynx is a muscular tube that connects the oral and nasal cavity to the larynx and oesophagus It begins at the base of the skull and ends at the inferior border of the cricoid cartilage (C6) The pharynx is comprised of three parts (superior to inferior): Laryngopharynx
+The pharynx is a muscular tube that connects the nasal cavities to the larynx and oesophagus It is common to both the alimentary and the respiratory tract The tube begins at the base of the skull and ends inferior to the cricoid cartilage (C6)

-The pharynx, more commonly known as the throat, is a 12-14 cm, or 5 inch, long tube extending behind the nasal and oral cavities until the voice box and the esophagus Essentially, it forms a continuous muscular passage for air, food, and liquids to travel down from your nose and mouth to your lungs and stomach
+The pharynx, more commonly known as the throat, is a 12-14 cm, or 5 inch, long tube extending behind the nasal and oral cavities until the voice box (larynx) and the esophagus

 |